prechelt/anwesende/README.md

 [cookiecutter-django](https://cookiecutter-django.readthedocs.io) template.

-The deployment procedure assumes an existing infrastructure of Linux, Docker (with docker-compose), and make.
+The deployment procedure assumes an existing infrastructure of Linux and Docker 18.09 or younger (with docker-compose 1.21 or younger).

 Deployment procedure:
 1. Create a working directory anywhere on your Linux server and do